Hoosier Racing Tire SCCA Super Tour

 - April 26-28: Buttonwillow Raceway Park; Buttonwillow, California

 (Western Conf., Cal Club Region)

 - May 18-19: Portland International Raceway; Portland, Oregon

 (Western Conf., Oregon Region)

-- June 1-3: Mid-Ohio Sports Car Course; Lexington, Ohio
+- May 31-June 2 (Date Subject to Confirmation): Mid-Ohio Sports Car Course; Lexington, Ohio

 (Northern Conf., Ohio Valley Region)

 - June 14-16: Road America; Elkhart Lake, Wisconsin

 (Northern Conf., Chicago Region)